Alexander Koops

 Director of the Azusa Conservatory of Music

-Alexander Koops has worked in California, Colorado, and New Mexico teaching band, orchestra, and choir as well as conducting professionally and performing on horn and voice.
+Dr. Koops has worked in California, Colorado, and New Mexico teaching band, orchestra, and choir as well as conducting professionally and performing on horn and voice.
 While in Colorado he worked as the assistant conductor for the Denver Opera Company and led many performances, including The Magic Flute, La Boehme, The Medium, and The Threepenny Opera.
 In a review of The Magic Flute, Marc Shugold of the Rocky Mountain News stated, "Koops' conducting of the orchestra maintained a high artistic standard and a decent pace."
 Jeff Bradley of the Denver Post gave a fabulous review of the Denver Opera Companies production of The Medium emphasizing, "A fine chamber orchestra under the firm baton of Alexander Koops."
-Koops joined the music faculty at Azusa Pacific University in August 2001 and is currently an Associate Professor of Music education, Associate Director of Bands, and Director of the Azusa Conservatory Community Music School.
+Koops joined the music faculty at Azusa Pacific University in August 2001 and is currently a Professor of Music Education and Director of the Azusa Conservatory Community Music School.
 He frequently conducts the Lake Avenue Chamber Symphony and performs regularly on his horn.
-His wife, Shaelyn Theule-Koops, and their two children, Dana and Daniel, live in Artesia, California. https://www.apu.edu/music/faculty/akoops/ |
+He and his family live here in Azusa and enjoy being part of the local community here. https://www.apu.edu/music/faculty/akoops/ |

 Jared Storz